-CBO report: 14 million fewer insured by 2018 under GOP health care law
+CBO report: 14 million fewer insured by 2018 under GOP health care bill

 The legislation, introduced last Monday, has sparked deep concern among Republican lawmakers in both the House and the Senate.
 The sources of unease are wide-ranging.

-Prominnent conservatives on Capitol Hill, for example, have argued that the bill doesn't go far enough, labeling it "Obamacare Lite."
+Prominent conservatives on Capitol Hill, for example, have argued that the bill doesn't go far enough, labeling it "Obamacare Lite."
 One element of the legislation that has drawn fierce scorn is the refundable tax credits, which conservative Republicans say amounts to an entitlement program.

 Moderate Republicans are also uneasy, particularly when it comes to the proposal's impact on Medicaid expansion.
 Thirty-one states -- including 16 with Republican governors -- elected to expand Medicaid under Obamacare and have found it to be a successful way of insuring low-income adults at little cost to their states.